 These are some of the key things you need to consider before deciding on any particular niche.
 As whatever you decide here will influence your success as a virtual assistant.

-Creating a Brand
+Create a Unique Brand

-I have seen VAs choose brand names like SEOExpert, Brandchick, SocialMediaBabe etc, based on their niche and target audience.
+I have seen VAs choose brand names like SEOExpert, Brandchick, SocialMediaBabe etc., based on their niche and target audience.

-Remembering that branding is not only about your name and logo, you also need to be sure that your marketing paraphernalia, website, social media and other items are exactly on brand and people can recognize your brand, whenever they come across items that belong to you.
+Remembering that branding is not only about your name and logo, you also need to be sure that your marketing paraphernalia, website, social media and other items are also on brand and people can recognize your brand, whenever they come across items that belong to you.

 PS: In whatever you do, be sure your target audience can actually relate to your brand.